 Wait Before Making Another Application

-Every application you make for credit or a loan will appear on your credit file and could stay there for a period of time (exact time periods will vary).
+Every application you make for credit or a loan, including payday loans, will appear on your credit file and could stay there for a period of time (exact time periods will vary).
 Therefore, if you make another application for credit after being rejected then the next lender that you apply to will see this failed application, which could lead to another rejection and will tell other lenders that you are potentially desperate for credit or currently in a bad financial situation which will ultimately act as a deterrent.
 So, before you make another application for credit, it is important to understand why your first application was rejected in the first place.

 Work Out Why You Were Rejected